marquesleo/Vestillo_Audaces/TemplateAudacesApi/Readme.txt

+﻿Configuracao no docker
-﻿I have this problem.And resolve it now.
+I have this problem.And resolve it now.
 First, login your docker account.
 Second, use this command:docker images, this command can show you all images you have, then you chose an image to push.